Common Green bottle fly

-Detail head of a female dronefly, made with magnification factor 6 and f/14, using a Canon 7D, a Canon macro lens MP-E 65 mm/f2.8 and a Canon 2x teleconverter.
-It is a single picture, made in our garden without using a tripod.
+Portrait of Common Green bottle fly, made with magnification 6 using a Canon 7D, a Canon MP-E 65 mm f/2.8 extreme macro lens and a 2x teleconverter.
+It is a single picture and the picture is taken in our garden without using a tripod.
 The fly was alive and going its own business when the picture was taken.

 - No Comments